 In this context, various tools were developed to promote the use of the Framework Documents elaborated under the auspices of the Working Group, including the production of interactive content:

 Criminal Justice & Gender

 CJ-ROL Working Group priorities include support for ongoing work related to juvenile justice, to international judicial and law enforcement cooperation, as well as collaboration with other GCTF Working Groups.
 It will continue to take a gender sensitive approach to its activities.

 The GCTF CJ-ROL Working Group was established in 2011.
 Until September 2017, it was co-chaired by Egypt and the United States.
 In September 2017, GCTF Members decided that the activities of the former GCTF Detention and Reintegration Working Group would be integrated into the three thematic GCTF Working Groups.
-The GCTF DR Working Group was active between 2014 and September 2017.
+The GCTF DR Working Group was active between 2014 - 2017.

 Explore the activities of the GCTF Working Groups here.